shivannis/xandr-docs-public/xandr-docs/articles/invest/create-an-advertiser.md

 ---
-Title : Create an Advertiser
+title : Create an Advertiser
-Description : Creating an advertiser object is the first step before you can start running ad campaigns and serving creatives on behalf of an advertiser.
+description : Creating an advertiser object is the first step before you can start running ad campaigns and serving creatives on behalf of an advertiser.
 ---